 —>> Read more about my “in the moment” tips

 Our journey with our middle son has been filled with ups and downs.
 The qualities that make him so extraordinary are also his biggest challenges in life.
-He goes against the grain.
-He has a conviction like no other person I've ever met.
-He also has difficulty shifting gears.
+He goes against the grain, has a conviction like no other person I’ve ever met, but also has difficulty shifting gears.
 He has trouble seeing another point of views and coming up with solutions other than his original intention.
+It seems as though he is constantly upset.
 Sound familiar?

 What You Can Do to Help an Angry Child